handmadethings/automate-the-boring-stuff/README.md

 \>\>\> Path.cwd()
 WindowsPath('C:/Windows/System32')</code>

+The *os.getcwd()* function is the older way of getting the current working directory as a string.

 #### The Home Directory
 All users have a folder for their own files on the computer called the home directory or home folder.
 You can get a Path object of the home folder by calling Path.home():